Biological Sciences B.S. or B.A.

 Biological sciences graduate programs

-Continue your education and earn a professional degree in medicine, law or teaching.
+Continue your education and earn a research-based M.S. or Ph.D. degree, or a professional degree in medicine, law or teaching.
 The University of Alaska Anchorage offers the following graduate school programs to supplement your bachelor’s degree in biological sciences:

 - M.S. in biological sciences